karl0223/karl0223/README.md

 - 🌱 I’m currently learning **FastAPI, SocketIO and React**
 - 👯 I’m looking to collaborate on **Backend Dev Projects**
 - 💬 Ask me about **Programming**
-- 📫 How to reach me: **Karlducta022@gmail.com**
+- 📫 How to reach me: **Karlducta.dev@gmail.com**
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: *I Love Coffee*

 ## About Me
 "Hi there!
-I'm Karl Ducta, and I'm a student at Cavite State University.
+I'm Karl Ducta, and I graduated from Cavite State University with a Bachelor's Degree in Computer Science.
 I'm passionate about Software Development and love learning new things related to it.
 In my free time, I enjoy reading manga, manhwa, manhua, and I'm particularly fond of playing computer games.
 I'm excited to connect with others who share similar interests and learn from their experiences."